Escobar’s 3-run blast pushes D-backs past Padres 5-4

 Kole Calhoun gave the D-backs an early 2-0 lead with a two-run homer in the third inning.
 It was his sixth of the season.

-Arizona left-hander Robbie Ray had a no-hitter through five innings even though he struggled with his command.
+Ray had a no-hitter through five innings even though he struggled with his command.
 He threw 95 pitches but only 45 were strikes.
 He walked six batters, hit another, threw two wild pitches and was pulled after walking Fernando Tatis Jr. to start the sixth inning.

 Junior Guerra came on in relief and immediately gave up a two-run homer to Eric Hosmer that tied the game at 2-all.
 The next three batters all hit singles and Josh Naylor’s blooper into short center field pushed the Padres ahead 3-2.
 Guerra hadn’t given up a run all season through nine appearances until Sunday.